close up photo of monitor

 2. Sector Correlation

-India’s technology sector, heavily represented in the Nifty, has close ties to US demand.
-Since tech is a major component of the S&P 500, moves in the index often align with performance in Indian IT stocks.
+For example, India’s technology sector, heavily represented in the Nifty, has close ties to US demand.
+Since tech is a major component of the S&P 500, moves in the index often align with performance in Asian IT stocks.

 3. Currency Influence

 The index indirectly impacts the dollar’s strength.
-Large moves in the S&P 500 can affect USD/INR, which in turn influences commodities and export-oriented sectors in India.
+Large moves in the S&P 500 can affect currencies such as USD/INR, which in turn influences commodities and export-oriented sectors in Asia.

-In short, the S&P 500 is not just a foreign index — it is a reference point for global capital flows that affect Indian markets daily.
+In short, the S&P 500 is not just a foreign index — it is a reference point for global capital flows that affect Asian markets daily.

 How CFDs Provide Access